 An attachment object MAY contain a property named regions whose value is an array of zero or more unique (§3.7.2) region objects (§3.27), each of which SHALL specify a region of interest within the attachment, and SHOULD contain a message property (§3.27.14) so a user can understand its relevance.

-If regions is absent, it SHALL default to an empty array.

 rectangles property

 An attachment object MAY contain a property named rectangles whose value is an array of zero or more unique (§3.7.2) rectangle objects (§3.28).
 If the attachment is an image (for example .png or .svg), each rectangle object SHALL specify an area of interest within the image, and SHOULD contain a message property (§3.28.3) so a user can understand its relevance.